 Ever fancied having your own shop?
 There are a currently a number of massage shops on the market with motivated sellers.
 Check out our Massage Business for Sale page here.Popular shop in CBD for sale with motivated vendor.

 COVID-19 Status - Shops are now open and clean!

 Restrictions were lifted in June and massage clinics are now permitted to trade.
-Safe practices such as a limit of 10 customers at one time (not an issue for our shops), hygienic practices and social distancing will be in place.
+Safe practices such as social distancing, hygienic practices and cleaning / disinfection remain in place.
 Please cooperate by washing or sanitising your hands as requested, avoid touching surfaces unnecessarily, show the masseuses respect, and things will get back to normal more quickly.
 Please however do NOT attend a massage clinic if you fall into one of these categories:

 - You have cold or flu-like symptoms, or people you live with have these symptoms

 - You have been in the company of somebody who has been diagnosed with a COVID-19 infection.